Andrettin/Wyrmsun/readme.txt

 - New glider sounds (by b_o).
 - Fixed a bug which caused human player-owned mercenaries to attack automatically (this is supposed to happen only to AI-controlled mercenaries).
 - Fixed a bug which caused three extra mercenaries to be granted at scenario start if there is a mercenary unit present (this is supposed to happen only when the mercenaries are hired at the mercenary camp).
+- The AI now makes use of level-up unit type upgrades.

 * Upgrades
 - Fixed an issue which caused already-researched upgrades to be researchable again after a game being loaded.